 Not sure what to do in Berlin this Sunday?
 The shops may be closed, but there’s still brunch, flea markets, museums, and more to keep you entertained!

 Navigating the differing hours of operation for shops, grocery stores, and main attractions in Berlin is confusing.
-I’ve lived here since 2019 and I still have to google which places are open on Sundays!
+I’ve lived here since 2019 and I still have to google what in Berlin is open on Sundays!

 Because here’s the thing: not everything closes down on Sundays in Berlin.
 Grocery stores and most retail shops are closed, yes.
 But museums, restaurants, and other tourist attractions remain open.
 (It’s Mondays that are the problem!)